 The EQP Controller must be properly installed in a suitable enclosure that is rated for the location.
 The enclosure must provide space to install and wire the EQP Controller and must also provide for ground wire termination.
 The enclosure must contain either a keyed lock or a special tool to gain access into the enclosure.
-The enclosure must be rated for the temperature rise of all equipment installed inside the enclosure.
+The enclosure must be rated for the temperature range of the location plus the temperature rise of all equipment installed inside the enclosure.
 The enclosure must be rated for electrical equipment that is going to be installed.